I like to give people dating tips that I've learned the hard way.

-And I mean that even BEFORE you walk in the theater.
+And I mean even BEFORE you walk in the theater.
 During the pre-date phone call, you'll want to have movie names and times in hand.
-After she agrees to go on the date, go ahead and go down your list of names and times and then pick your preference.
-Don't just pick the latest bloody, action affair that you love (unless you know she'll like it too), go with something neutral that you think may interest you both.
-THEN, ask her what she wants to see.
+After she agrees to go on a date, go ahead and go down your list of names and times, and then pick your preference.
+Don't just pick the latest bloody, action affair that you love (unless you know she'll like it too).
+Go with something neutral that you think may interest you both.
+Then ask her what she wants to see.

-You show her your willingness to take the lead.
-Although we live in a time where women rightfully enjoy incredible liberty and independence, I still see plenty of women who like to defer many decisions to their men, sometimes just as a test, so you need to let her know that even with the small things, you can take charge.
+- You show her your willingness to take the lead.
+Although we live in a time where women rightfully enjoy incredible liberty and independence, I still see plenty of women who like to defer many decisions to their men, sometimes just as a test.
+You need to let her know that even with the small things, you can take charge.

-By asking her her opinion, you show that what she wants actually does matter.
+- You show that what she wants actually does matter when you ask for her opinion.
 Some women will happily just go along with your final choice, while others will make their desires known.
-In my experience, I find that women love it when you present them with a well thought out selection so they can veto what they don't like.
-It lets them get what the want, while simultaneously allowing them to remain secure in the knowledge that their man can lead and makes an effort to plan.
-Besides, in the end I know you just want to make her happy, so you definitely want to see something you know she'll enjoy.
+In my experience, I find that women love it when you present them with a well-thought-out selection so they can veto what they don't like.
+It lets them get what they want while simultaneously allowing them to remain secure in the knowledge that their man can lead and makes an effort to plan.
+Besides, in the end, I know you just want to make her happy, so you definitely want to see something you know she'll enjoy.

 The importance of preparedness holds true even for more spontaneous movie dates.
-Let's say you go out to dinner and on the spot decide to see a movie afterwards.
+Let's say you go out to dinner and on the spot decide to see a movie after.
 (I actually recommend this "multiple mini-date" approach: keeping things moving to multiple different spots throughout the evening.
-But, I'll save that for another post.)
-Even then, you'll want to know the latest comedies, romantic comedies and blockbusters, so you can take the same leadership approach I presented above.
-Lastly, be prepared to change course at a moments notice.
-If you walk up to the theater and she notices a movie playing that neither one thought of and she grabs your arm and says "Oh, can we see that one instead?" then you smile and say, "sure, I'd love to" and get ready to whip out your wallet.
-Which leads me to my next point...
+But I'll save that for another post.)
+Even then, you'll want to know the latest comedies, romantic comedies, and blockbusters, so you can take the same leadership approach I presented above.
+Lastly, be prepared to change course at a moment's notice.
+If you walk up to the theater and she notices a movie playing that neither one thought of and she grabs your arm and says, "Oh, can we see that one instead?" then you smile and say, "sure, I'd love to" and get ready to whip out your wallet, which leads me to my next point.

-If she jumps on you as soon as the lights dim, then by all means enjoy yourself.
+If she jumps on you as soon as the lights dim, then, by all means, enjoy yourself.
 For this to occur, you probably knew how to really increase the level of attraction during pre-date activities, so I only ask that you sit in the back and spare the rest of us from witnessing your make-out session.
-However, if you didn't increase the level of attracting, the trailer roll does not present a good time to start.
-Keep it in your pants and stay focused.
-At this point, you simply want to enjoy a good movie with a nice girl and set your mind to logging some of the funniest moments so you can bring them up in conversation afterwards.
+However, if you didn't increase the level of attraction, the trailer roll does not present a good time to start.
+Keep it in your pants, and stay focused.
+At this point, you simply want to enjoy a good movie with a nice girl and set your mind to logging some of the funniest moments so you can bring them up in conversation afterward.

 But if she starts talking to you, consider that a signal for you to start looking for the best moment to say something to her.
 I recommend using the "extension" technique: use one sentence or phrase that perfectly riffs on or emphasizes something that just occurred on screen.
 This takes a bit of skill, but when done well, it really works.

-Conversely, if her body language and vocal tone screams "Get me away from this guy!", I suggest ditching any post-movie plans and ejecting from the situation with as much dignity as you can muster :).
+Conversely, if her body language and vocal tone scream "Get me away from this guy!"
+I suggest ditching any post-movie plans and ejecting from the situation with as much dignity as you can muster.
 When you get home, review what you did wrong and don't make the same mistake next time.

 Okay, that's it.
 Good luck!